 - Driving under the influence.

 It is best to have an attorney review your criminal record or any pending criminal activity prior to applying for DAPA.
-A person should never enter into a plea agreement without understanding in full his or her legal rights and how it will affect not only DAPA approval, but future issues regarding permanent resident status in the United States.
+A person should never enter into a plea agreement without understanding in full their legal rights and how it will affect not only DAPA approval, but future issues regarding permanent resident status in the United States.

 The National Immigration Project website shares possible defense strategies in terms of reducing or amending criminal charges or fulfilling certain demands to result in a change of plea upon successful completion.
 Defense strategies do not come with a guarantee, but they do provide ways in which a person can work with an attorney to ensure that they fulfill the requirements necessary to remain in the United States under deferred action.